alkindli/alkindli/README.md

 So it is a all software on one in my cases mostly. can i have it? ill take that. but microsoft activity and ship stays same

-Angles most people will go for backwards etc 6 to 8 bit re-developing over developing likes of it -- honest feels modest, modest feels honest.. not sure, enjoy...
+Angles most people will go for backwards etc 6 to 8 bit re-developing over developing likes of it -- honest feels modest, modest feels honest.. not sure, enjoy... may want a prompt in microsoft itself of its own domain and websites where those bits are in the extension or code